 What should I know about Microsoft's products and support philosophy during the interview process?

 Research the products or technologies you'll be supporting and understand Microsoft's approach to customer support.
 Be prepared to demonstrate how your skills align with Microsoft's customer-centric support approach.

 Are there behavioral or situational interview questions in the process?

-How can I prepare for the interviews in the Cruise PM interview process?
+How can I prepare for the technical interviews in the Support Engineer interview process?